search icon

 As desirable as patents may seem, they do have disadvantages.
 One patent disadvantage is the high cost of applying for obtaining and maintain them.
 Because of the amount of work and legal detail involved, the cost can range from $10,000 to $20,000. or more to secure a patent.

-Another disadvantage is that patent law requires you to describe your invention in detail.
-The detailed descriptions and drawings become part of public record.
-They could be useful to competitors who want to create something similar without violating your patent.
+Another disadvantage is that patent law requires an inventor to describe their invention in detail.
+The detailed descriptions and drawings become part of the public record.
+They could be useful to competitors who want to create something similar without violating the patent.

-The term, patent pending, lets others know that you have filed for a patent, but the application has not yet been approved.
-It can be used when you’ve applied for a provisional patent as well as when you have filed for the non-provisional patent.
+The term “patent pending” lets others know that the inventor has filed for a patent, but the application has not yet been approved.
+It can be used when someone has applied for a provisional patent as well as a non-provisional patent.

-Legally, you can file a patent application without hiring an attorney.
+Legally, anyone can file a patent application without hiring an attorney.
 But doing so isn’t advisable.
 Patent law is complicated, and the application process is complex.
-An attorney who specializes in patent law will be experienced in searching patent records, will know how to handle the details and will know how to word your claims in the way that offers the most protection for your invention.
+An attorney who specializes in patent law will be experienced in searching patent records, will know how to handle the details, and will know how to word all claims to offer the most protection for an invention.

 Recommended articles